First Peter

 Home

 Scripture Text: The Scripture text of First Peter used in this commentary is prepared by Blaine Robison and based on the Nestle-Aland Greek New Testament.
 The essentially literal translation seeks to reflect the Jewish character of the author and writing.
-See my web article The Jewish New Testament.
+See my article The Jewish New Testament.
 Other Scripture quotations may be taken from published versions.
 Click here for Abbreviations of Bible Versions.
 Quotations marked with the initials "BR" indicate the translation of the commentary author.

 Sources: Bibliographic data for works cited may be found at the end of the chapter commentary.
 Works without page numbers are cited ad loc.
-Unless otherwise indicated references to the Talmud are from the Soncino Babylonian Talmud (1948); available online at Halakhah.com.
-Click here for Talmud Abbreviations.
+Important early Jewish sources include the following:

 Please see the General Introduction to the letters of Peter and the Introduction to First Peter for background information on the letter.